-Noxious substance attack on bus passenger
+Bus attack victim 'sprayed in mouth'

 Woman injured in noxious substance attack in Brixton

-A woman has been injured in a noxious substance attack while on a bus in south London, the Metropolitan Police has said.
+A woman was left "screaming in pain" after she was sprayed in the mouth with a noxious substance while on a bus in south London, witnesses said.

 The victim, aged in her 20s, was treated near to Brixton Road's junction with Electric Avenue, close to Brixton Tube station, at 13:45 BST.